ADirin/DataBase_Solution/Week 3/Inclass_Assignment/Concurrency.md

 ## Part 3: Extending the Scenario with Views

 ### Task:
 Create a **view** to manage the inventory display for the e-commerce platform.

-1. **Scenario Extension:**
-   - Managers want a consistent view of all products' inventory for reporting purposes.
-   - Users should only see products available for sale, without being affected by uncommitted changes from other users.

-2. **Steps:**
-   - Write an SQL query to create a view that displays product names, available inventory, and last updated timestamps.
-   - Ensure the view reflects data consistency by choosing the appropriate concurrency technique (e.g., use MVCC for consistent snapshots).

-3. **Questions:**
-   - How does the use of views help in managing database concurrency?
-   - What are the potential limitations of views in this context?
-   - Discuss the impact of using views with different isolation levels.

 ---

 ## Deliverables:
 - SQL scripts for implementing each technique.
-- SQL code to create and query the view.
+- Screen shots of the resulted transactions.
 - Create a PDF file and submit the file in designated folder in Moodle